software

 • display name (eg ‘ABC Channel 7 News’)

-• title of video
+• title and original URL of video

 This is built for journalists or video editors who need to: